AmadeusW/amadeusw.github.io/_posts/2016-04-24-universal-app-animated-navigation.md

 ---

 Let's explore different ways to animate the navigation across Frames in an Universal App.
-These animations are called Transitions, and WPF provides a few af them.
+These animations are called Transitions, and WPF provides a few kinds to choose from.

 ![banner image](/blogData/animated-navigation-universal-app/animation.png)

-We will see how easy it is to create a [transition from and back to a left edge](#directional-animation) of the screen.
+We will see how easy it is to create a [transition coming out from and going back to a left edge](#directional-animation) of the screen.
 With some extra code, we will create [transitions that look like continuous scrolling](#continuous-swiping-animation) in one direction.
 Finally, we will see [demo videos](#demo-of-all-transitions) of all transitions.

-[Explore the source code](https://github.com/AmadeusW/xaml-page-transitions) and run the demo app yourself.
+[Explore the source code](https://github.com/AmadeusW/xaml-page-transitions) and run the demo app yourself!

 Basic transition